Leonard Shockley: Trial and appeals

 Leonard and Harold were tried separately.
 Both waived their right to a jury trial, so they were each tried by a three-judge panel.
 The trials lasted one day each.
 Leonard was convicted of first-degree murder and robbery on April 7, 1958, and sentenced to death.
 The next day, April 8, Harold was tried and convicted of aiding and abetting Leonard in robbing and murdering Sarah Hearne, and he received a life sentence.

 On January 19, 1959, the Maryland Court of Appeals upheld Leonard Shockley's conviction and death sentence.
 Harold's life sentence was upheld the same day.
+Harold was released from prison, albeit the date of his release is not known.
+In July 1999, he was charged with a theft under $300.
+The disposition of this case is not known.
+Harold died on October 6, 2001, at the age of 65.

 Execution

 Leonard Shockley was executed in Maryland's gas chamber on April 10, 1959.
 The execution began at 10:00 PM, when Shockley was escorted into the gas chamber.
 Guards sealed the gas chamber at 10:02 PM, and at 10:03, the pill of hydrogen cyanide dropped into a vat of sulfuric acid.
 Shockley was reported to have died only one minute later, with the prison physician, Dr. Henry W.D.
 Holljes, pronouncing him dead at 10:04 PM by reading an electrocardiogram attached to Shockley's heart.
-Shockley's execution made him not only the youngest person executed in Maryland, but also the final person to be executed in the United States while still a juvenile.
+Shockley's execution made him the youngest person executed in Maryland while still a juvenile, the only one during the 1960s, and the last until 1994.